 We’ll cover the term’s long history later on; however, it is important to first point out that the common alternate horderves spelling form that we’re accustomed to today throughout the US works just as well as the original phrase in most kitchens.

 And if you’ve ever prepared horderves, you’re probably familiar with their popularity at fancy gatherings.
-They are small food items served before main dishes, similar to appetizers.
+They are small food items served before the main dish or main course, similar to appetizers.
 Their usual function is to provide a delicious and sparing morsel of food without ruining the appetite.

 This is no accident.
 Translated literally from the original French, hors d’oeuvre means “outside of work.”
 This phrase comes from the fact that hors d’oeuvres tended to be served “outside” of the main courses of a meal.